mjuhanne/fyrtur-motor-board/README.md

 The motor module response consists of 8 bytes and follows this pattern:

-`0x00 0xff 0xbb RESETTING SLL_1 SLL_2 HLL_1 HLL_2 CHECKSUM`
+`0x00 0xff 0xbb RESETTING MCL_1 MCL_2 FCL_1 FCL_2 CHECKSUM`
 - The first 3 bytes is the header
 - RESETTING (0=Normal operation, 1=In resetting mode.
 Position is always reported as 50)
-- SLL = Soft Lower Limit = SLL_1 * 256 + SLL_2
+- MCL = Maximum Curtain Length = MCL_1 * 256 + MCL_2
-- HLL = Hard Lower Limit = HLL_1 * 256 + HLL_2
+- FCL = Full Curtain Length = FCL_1 * 256 + FCL_2
-- CHECKSUM is a bitwise XOR of the (RESETTING,SLL_1,SLL_2,HLL_1,HLL_2) bytes.
+- CHECKSUM is a bitwise XOR of the (RESETTING,MCL_1,MCL_2,FCL_1,FCL_2) bytes.

 ## Curtain position

-Normally the motor unit reports the curtain position (after CMD_GET_STATUS command) as percentage of maximum operating distance (0 for upper limit and 100 for lower limit).
+Normally the motor unit reports the curtain position (after CMD_GET_STATUS command) as percentage of maximum operating distance or curtain length (0 for upper limit and 100 for lower limit).
 If more accurate positioning is needed, use CMD_EXT_GET_STATUS command for sub-percent resolution.

 When first powered the motor doesn't know the curtain position and it begins rewinding the curtain upwards (in original FW.
 Customizable in our FW).
 During this time position byte stands at 50 (sometimes at 100 in the original firmware).
-Rewinding continues until sufficient resistance occurs (motor is stalling).
+Rewinding continues until sufficient resistance occurs (motor begins stalling).
 Now the motor assumes that the curtain has been lifted to upmost position.
 Position is now reset to 0.
+This upper limit calibration is done also every time the curtain is rolled up until motor stalls.

-When lowering the curtain the motor automatically stops when either the soft lower limit or the hard lower limit (maximum curtain length, default value 13 turns + 265 degrees) has been reached.
+When lowering the curtain the motor automatically stops when either the maximum (user defined) or full (factory defined) curtain length has been reached.
+The default value for factory setting is 13 turns + 265 degrees.

 Curtain can raised above the high limit or lowered below the lower limit with overriding move commands.
 In this case the motor will keep track of its position with internal counters.
 It will however NOT announce the position in STATUS message, but instead the position is truncated between 0 and 100.

-Maximum curtain length can be shortened by using CMD_SET_SOFT_LIMIT / CMD_SET_HARD_LIMIT commands.
-These will set the current curtain position to 100 and will restrict normal movements below this limit.
+Maximum curtain length can be shortened by using CMD_SET_MAX_CURTAIN_LENGTH / CMD_SET_FULL_CURTAIN_LENGTH commands.
+These will set the current curtain position to 100 and will restrict normal movements below this lower limit.
 Reported curtain position data is now scaled accordingly.

-Soft lower limit can be reset via CMD_RESET_SOFT_LIMIT command.
-This will cause motor to ignore the curtain position and allow uninhibited movement to all directions.
-The soft lower limit is also reset to the current hard lower limit.
-Position will be reported as 50 regardless of motor movement until blinds are rolled up to hard stop (mechanical resistance), after which motor considers the curtaing to be in upmost position.
+Maximum (user defined) curtain length can be reset via CMD_RESET_CURTAIN_LENGTH command.
+This will cause motor to ignore the curtain position and allow uninhibited movement regardless of the user/factory defined curtain lengths.
+The 'user defined' maximum length is also reset to 'factory defined' full curtain length.
+Position will be reported as 50 regardless of motor movement until blinds are rolled up to hard stop (mechanical resistance), after which motor considers the curtain to be in upmost position.
 Position now is set to be 0 and normal operation can continue as described above.

+Difference between maximum (or 'user defined') and full (factory defined) curtain lengths is that the maximum (user defined) curtain length is supposed to be used to limit curtain movement past installation restrictions (e.g. window board or alcove), whereas full (factory defined) is supposed to be the absolute maximum curtain length restricted by the actual physical curtain length (movement past this limit would cause the curtain to rewind in opposite direction).
+The default full curtain length is measured in curtain rod rotations and has value of 13 turns + 265 degrees.

-Difference between hard and soft limits is that soft limits can be set only between 0 and hard limit (by default 13 turns+265 degrees), whereas hard limits are unrestricted in this way.
-It is assumed that the hard limits are programmed by manufacturer (or a distributor, such as Ikea in this case) to match the curtain length of the end product.
+The user defined curtain length can be set only between 0 and full length, whereas the full (factory defined) in unrestricted in this way.
+It is assumed that the full curtain length is programmed by manufacturer (or a distributor, such as Ikea in this case) to match the curtain length of the end product.
-When soft limit is reset, it's value is set to be the current hard limit.
-In original firmware, hard limits seem to withstand loss of power (most likely written to EEPROM/FLASH).
-This is also how it is done on custom firmware.
+Setting the full curtain length will set also the user defined length to the same value.
+In original firmware, the full curtain length setting is stored into EEPROM/FLASH.
+In addition to this, our custom firmware saves also the user defined max length to non-volatile memory.
-Since hard limits cannot be restored to any default value, to extend the hard limit further one can only use overriding movement commands to lower the curtain to the desired position and then invoke CMD_SET_HARD_LIMIT again.
+Since full curtain length cannot be restored to any default value via UART command, the only way to extend this limit further is to use overriding movement commands to lower the curtain to the desired position and then call CMD_SET_FULL_CURTAIN_LENGTH again.

+## Curtain position calibration in a nutshell

+- If motor module is powered up and doesn't know its position, it begins rolling up the curtain until motor stalls and its position is assumed to be 0 (see Position chapter above).
+The previously set maximum curtain length limit is now enforced.
+- To set maximum curtain length, lower the curtain to suitable position and call CMD_SET_MAX_CURTAIN_LENGTH.
+Position is now reset to 100 and scaled accordingly when curtain is rewinded to other lengths
+- To adjust maximum curtain length, move to suitable position and call CMD_SET_MAX_CURTAIN_LENGTH again.
+If this desirable position is outside current max current length, we have to use the "Overriding" movement commands to roll the curtains past the current limit.
+- To reset the maximum curtain length, use CMD_RESET_CURTAIN_LENGTH command and roll up the curtain to upper hard stop (motor will stall).
+Now position is reset to 0 and max curtain length is replaced with the factory setting (full curtain length).
+- To adjust the full curtain length (factory setting), navigate to desired position with "Overriding" movement commands and call CMD_SET_FULL_CURTAIN_LENGTH.
+This will reset also the maximum (user defined) curtain length to the same value.

 ## Battery and Voltage bytes